fablabbcn/smartcitizen-docs/docs/start.md

 #endif
 ```

-The easiest way would be to write "#define networks X" (where X is the number of WI-FI networks you are going to use),  add the name of your network in "RedX" and the corresponding password in "PassX".
-You could also choose the encryption mode that fits with your network's configuration (OPEN, WEP, WPA1, WPA2, WEP64) or the type of antenna you are using (*INT_ANT* for internal antenna (default) or *EXT_ANT* for external antenna).
+The easiest way would be to write `"#define networks X"` (where X is the number of WI-FI networks you are going to use), add the name of your network in `RedX` and the corresponding password in `PassX`.
+Due to hardware limitations neither the password or the ssid can't be longer tham 32 characters.
+On `wifiEncript` you could also choose the encryption mode that fits with your network's configuration (`OPEN`, `WEP`, `WPA1`, `WPA2`, `WEP64`).
+Om `antennaExt` you can choose the type of antenna you are using (`INT_ANT` for internal antenna (default) or `EXT_ANT` for external antenna).

 If you register only one wifi credential, you should obtain something like: